Floorp-Projects/Floorp/tools/tryselect/docs/tasks.rst

 ===============

-Many selectors (including ``chooser``, ``coverage`` and ``fuzzy``) source their available tasks directly from the :doc:`taskgraph </taskcluster/taskcluster/index>` module by building the taskgraph locally.
+Many selectors (including ``chooser``, ``coverage`` and ``fuzzy``) source their available tasks directly from the :ref:`taskgraph <TaskCluster Task-Graph Generation>` module by building the taskgraph locally.
 This means that the list of available tasks will never be stale.
 While this is very powerful, it comes with a large enough performance cost to get annoying (around twenty seconds).